microsoft/botframework-solutions/docs/_docs/virtual-assistant/handbook/architecture.md

 ## Advanced Conversational Analytics

 The Assistant is configured to collect telemetry into Application Insights.
-This can be imported into a PowerBI dashboard to view [advanced conversational analytics](https://aka.ms/botPowerBiTemplate).
+[Learn how to set up your own Power BI dashboard]({{site.baseurl}}/virtual-assistant/tutorials/view-analytics/1-intro/).

 ## Dialogs